mg747/gfit-and-wellness/README.md

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to see updates.
+    1. As a Frequent User, I want to see updates about any change or news on the site.

-      1. This information is on the home page of the site underneath the navbar
+      1. This information can be found on the home page of the site.

     2. As a Frequent User, I want to check to see if there are any new blog posts.